Using Drones in Geography

 - Leica Aibot X6 Hexacopter (for professional survey work)

-- Smaller drones costing less than £100 are great for training and available from manufacturers such as Hubsan and Syma.
+- Smaller drones costing less than £100 are great for training and are available from manufacturers such as Hubsan and Syma.

 The price of a drone can be restrictive to a geography department.
 However, this could be overcome by writing a curriculum enhancement bid if your school offers these.
 Alternatively, you could split the cost with another department.
 PE could benefit from filming lessons and matches to review performance.
 History could use a drone to film historic locations.
 Film/media could use drones to demonstrate camera shots and have students record footage.
 Photography departments could use a drone as part of individual projects.